martinescardo/mathematics-and-computation/_posts/2021-05-18-computing-an-integer-using-a-sheaf-topos.md

 #### The integer we compute

 After we construct the sheaf topos, we define a simple type theory and we interpret it in the topos.
 We define a "function" $(\mathbb{N} \to 2) \to \mathbb{N}$ in this type theory, without proving that it is uniformly continuous, and apply the interpretation map to get a morphism of the topos, which amounts to a uniformly continuous function.
 From this morphism we get the modulus of uniform continuity, which is the integer we are interested in.

+Of course, it is 42.
+Just kidding, it is actually zero, but Andrej's suggestion that we should have computed 42 is more fitting.

 The interested reader can find the details in the [above paper](https://www.sciencedirect.com/science/article/pii/S0168007216300410) and [Agda code for the paper](http://www.cs.bham.ac.uk/~mhe/papers/kleene-kreisel/) or the substantially more comprehensive [Agda code](http://cj-xu.github.io/ContinuityType/) for [Chuangjie's thesis](http://cj-xu.github.io/ContinuityType/xu-thesis.pdf).